Why Is Donald Trump STILL Out Here Talking About Repealing Obamacare?

 A recent ABC News/Ipsos poll found 37% of Americans trust Democrats to do a better job than Republicans on handling health care, versus about 1 in 5 — 18% — who trust Republicans over Democrats on this issue.
 About one-third (34%) trust neither party.

-It’s almost as if, outside of the MAGA world, Trump’s entire campaign is designed to promt the quesion: Who asked for this?
+It’s almost as if, outside of the MAGA world, Trump’s entire campaign is designed to prompt the question: Who asked for this?

 SEE ALSO: